oroinc/OroAkeneoBundle/README.md

 * OroCommerce does not support multiple categories, only the first category listed is used for product assignment.
 * OroCommerce does not support prices per currency, only the last price per currency listed is used for product assignment.
 * Categories tree rebuild starts after categories import.
 * Optional listeners are disabled by default.
-Please reindex data and recalculate prices and slugs manually.
+Please reindex data and recalculate prices manually.